 Friday, April 17, 11AM-12:30PM at Enzian

 What happens when two writers who happen to teach at the University of Central Florida—one in the film department and one in the English department—end up writing films for two of the most brilliant, visionary, and over-the-top (some might say “crazy”) directors in British film history?
 Find out as American screenwriters Barry Sandler and Pat Rushin share their experiences working with Ken Russell (The Devils, Tommy, Altered States) and Terry Gilliam (Monty Python and the Holy Grail, Time Bandits, Brazil) on the films Crimes of Passion(1984) and The Zero Theorem (2013).
-Both of these iconoclastic English filmmakers are known for their unpredictability, excess, and wild imaginations, and Barry and Pat will unfold the layers of creative collaboration that went into producing such a provocative sexual thriller with Russell and a playfully cerebral work of science fiction with Gilliam.
+Both of these iconoclastic English filmmakers are known for their unpredictability, excess, and wild imaginations, and Barry and Pat will unfold the layers of creative collaboration that went into producing such a provocative sexual thriller with Russell and a playfully cerebral work of science fiction with Gilliam, so people who are into sexual material and services like Escorts in Bradford, will definitely enjoy these movies.
 Moderated by Stephen Schlow, UCF Associate Instructor of the School of Visual Arts and Design, Film Division.